Y is for YUMMY!

 I have lots of males in my family that I need to have cards on hand for, so these will come in handy when I do need to grab one in the future for sure:

-This is one that I made which can be suited for basically my hubby at some point!
-LOL!
+This is one that I made which can be suited for almost anyone in my family!
 The fun dies, and sentiment including the pattern paper all came from My Favorite Things.
 I popped up the background over my brown card base, cut out the different tool pieces in wood paper, black paper and silver metallic paper.
-(I later noticed that one of my metal peg pieces look “off” with the tool…and I’m sure my guy recpient will notice!
+(I later noticed that one of my metal peg pieces look “off” with the tool…and I’m sure my guy recipient will notice!
 LOL!)

 I silver heat embossed the sentiment over the brown cardstock and cut out my own design with my scissors with it and then went over the edges with some silver ink.
 I finished this off with some wooden dots I’ve had in my stash for a while.